TNT equivalent: Relative effectiveness factor

 The relative effectiveness factor (RE factor) relates an explosive's demolition power to that of TNT, in units of the TNT equivalent/kg (TNTe/kg).
-The RE factor is the relative mass of TNT to which an explosive is equivalent: The greater the RE, the more powerful the explosive.
+The RE factor is the relative mass of TNT to which an explosive is equivalent; the greater the RE, the more powerful the explosive.

 This enables engineers to determine the proper masses of different explosives when applying blasting formulas developed specifically for TNT.
 For example, if a timber-cutting formula calls for a charge of 1 kg of TNT, then based on octanitrocubane's RE factor of 2.38, it would take only 1.0/2.38 (or 0.42) kg of it to do the same job.
 Using PETN, engineers would need 1.0/1.66 (or 0.60) kg to obtain the same effects as 1 kg of TNT.
 With ANFO or ammonium nitrate, they would require 1.0/0.74 (or 1.35) kg or 1.0/0.32 (or 3.125) kg, respectively.

 Calculating a single RE factor for an explosive is, however, impossible.
 It depends on the specific case or use.
-Given a pair of explosives, one can produce 2× the shockwave output (this depends on the distance of measuring instruments) but the difference in direct metal cutting ability may be 4× higher for one type of metal and 7× higher for another type of metal.
+Given a pair of explosives where one can produce double the shockwave output (this depends on the distance of measuring instruments), the difference in direct metal cutting ability may be quadruple for one type of metal and septuple for another type of metal.
 The relative differences between two explosives with shaped charges will be even greater.
 The table below should be taken as an example and not as a precise source of data.